 As much as I would love to say Amazon KDP is a perfect business model in every single way, that just wouldn’t be honest of me.

-The main negative (and it’s only a small one) is the payment structure, or more specifically, the timing of the payments.
+The main negative with publishing on Kindle (and it’s only a small one) is the payment structure, or more specifically, the timing of the payments.

 Yes, Amazon will pay you straight into your bank account every single month.
 However, the sales that you make will be paid two months after the month of the sale.